zertico/apidoc/source/index.md

 # User Profile Account

-When logged in, the user can access his own profile, it allows him to show and update information about his account.
+When logged in, the user can access his own profile.
+This access allows him to show and update information about his account.

 ## Show